sgalkin/CarND-Behavioral-Cloning-P3/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training, validation, and test sets.
 See data analyze section for details.

-_I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ...._

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.